AdobeDocs/campaign-web.en/help/adoption/get-started/user-management-acs.md

 ## Migration approach from Security group to Operator group

-### Caution notes
+>[!IMPORTANT]
+>

-The capabilities of these Roles/Named rights may vary in implementation, potentially causing authorization issues (e.g., privilege elevation or functionality disruptions).
+>The capabilities of these Roles/Named rights may vary in implementation, potentially causing authorization issues (e.g., privilege elevation or functionality disruptions).
 We recommend users to review these mappings after the transition to ensure proper access control.
 [Learn more about permissions](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/manage-permissions)

-### Security groups and Operator groups

 The table below outlines the migration approach for user role groups when transitioning from Adobe Campaign Standard to Campaign v8.
 In Campaign Standard, a **Security group**, referred to as an **Operator group** in Campaign v8, is used to assign a set of roles to a user.
 While some security groups/operator groups are available out-of-the-box, users can create new groups or modify existing ones if needed.